 OFA Webinar: Coordinating Services for TANF and Child Welfare Families

-- provide a descriptive and demographic overview of the intersections of families, funds, and services between TANF and child welfare systems, and
+- provided a descriptive and demographic overview of the intersections of families, funds, and services between TANF and child welfare systems, and

-- discuss specific initiatives that state or local programs have undertaken to increase collaboration between TANF and child welfare systems through strategic partnerships, data integration, coordinated case management, and kinship provider support systems.
+- discussed specific initiatives that state or local programs have undertaken to increase collaboration between TANF and child welfare systems through strategic partnerships, data integration, coordinated case management, and kinship provider support systems.

 You may also like..

 - Supportive Services